Natalia Poklonskaya: Prosecutor of Crimea

 On 11 April, the Prosecutor General of Russia personally presented Poklonskaya with her official papers as a Russian legal officer.
-On 2 May, Russian president Vladimir Putin appointed Poklonskaya Chief Prosecutor of Crimea.
+On 2 May, Russian President Vladimir Putin appointed Poklonskaya Chief Prosecutor of Crimea.
 On 4 May, Poklonskaya accused the Crimean Tatars' self-governmental body (the Mejlis) of extremist activity, warning that the Mejlis could be dissolved and outlawed across Russia.

-On 12 May, the European Union added Poklonskaya to its sanctions list.
-This barred her from entering EU countries and any of her assets there, if existent, were to be frozen.
-Canada imposed similar sanctions on Poklonskaya a month later, followed by Japan on 4 August.
-Australia followed soon after, sanctioning the Russian prosecutor on 2 September.
-On 19 December, the United States introduced its individual sanctions against several Ukrainian separatists and Russians, of which Poklonskaya was the only woman.

 In June, Poklonskaya was appointed as a judge to "guarantee impartiality in the selection of winners" for Russia's Five Stars singing competition, which would select Russia's entrant for the Intervision Song Contest.
 In September, Poklonskaya declared that those who did not recognize the annexation of Crimea by Russia, as well as those who incited ethnic strife, would be deported.
 Also in November 2014, Poklonskaya was rated as the sixteenth out of the hundred most promising politicians in Russia by the Institute for Social-Economic and Political Studies.

 In March 2015, Poklonskaya was appointed as the head of the Japanese-Russian Friendship Society.
-On 11 June 2015, Russian president Vladimir Putin granted Poklonskaya the rank of 3rd Class State Counsellor of Justice which corresponds with the military rank of Major General.
+In May 2015, Poklonskaya accused local activist Alexander Kostenko of making Nazi gestures during the Maidan protests, and that they were judging "not just [Kostenko], but the very idea of fascism and Nazism, which are trying to raise their head once again".
+Kostenko would later be sentenced to four years in a penal colony.
+On 11 June 2015, Putin granted Poklonskaya the rank of 3rd Class State Counsellor of Justice which corresponds with the military rank of Major General.

-Poklonskaya resigned as Prosecutor General on 27 September 2016 due to her election as MP in the State Duma during the 2016 Russian legislative election.
+Poklonskaya resigned as Prosecutor General on 27 September 2016 due to her election as MP in the State Duma during the 2016 legislative election.
 Prior to her resignation, she was the youngest female general in Russia, at age 36.

 Political career

 In 2015, Poklonskaya announced that she would be running as an MP in the State Duma for the United Russia party.
-Poklonskaya was elected during the 2016 Russian legislative election.
+Poklonskaya was elected during the 2016 legislative election.
 Throughout Russia, she was sometimes considered a potential candidate at the early stages of the presidential elections in 2018.

 In office, Poklonskaya became notable for her defense of early 20th century Tsar Nicholas II.
 Considered a Saint by the Russian Orthodox Church, Nicholas II was accused in the film Matilda of having an affair with Mathilde Kschessinska.
-Poklonskaya defended the Tsar and called on local prosecutors to determine whether the film was religiously insensitive.
-Poklonskaya was accused of being the head of an unofficial "Orthodox Taliban" by Deutsche Welle.
-Poklonskaya has argued that Nicholas II's abdication in 1917 was legally null and void.
+Poklonskaya defended the Tsar and called on local prosecutors to determine whether the film was religiously insensitive, which caused a public outcry among politicians and cultural figures.

-In 2018, Poklonskaya was the only United Russia MP to vote against a government bill to raise the retirement age.
-She did not stand for reelection in 2021.
+In 2018, Poklonskaya was the only United Russia MP to vote against a government bill to raise the retirement age; her amendments were rejected when voting in the chamber.
+She a number of bills to combat corruption and conflicts of interest among State Duma deputies.
+Poklonskaya did not stand for re-election during the 2021 legislative election.